darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 : - _horizontal_: Limit the correction to horizontal lines
 : - _full_: Correct horizontal and vertical lines at the same time

 : Depending on the selected correction type you will see two or four straight adjustment lines overlaid on your image.
-Two red circles on every line allow you to modify the line positions with your mouse.
+Two red circles on each line allow you to modify the line positions with your mouse.
 Each line additionally carries a “symmetry” button.
 If activated (and highlighted in red) all movements of the affected line will be mirrored by the opposite line.

 : In order to correct perspective distortions, you need to find suitable horizontal and/or vertical features in your image and align the adjustment lines with them.
-When finished, press the “OK” button, located close to the center of your image.
-The image will be corrected immediately.
-You can at any time come back and refine your corrections by selecting “correction applied” in the keystone combobox.
+When finished, press the “OK” button located close to the center of the image -- corrections will be applied immediately.
+You can return to the module and refine your corrections by selecting “correction applied” in the keystone combobox.

 ![keystone set](./crop-rotate/keystone-set.png#w25#inline) ![keystone applied](./crop-rotate/keystone-applied.png#w25#inline)